LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 [[images/hello.png]]

-There is now need to compile the code yourself or restart the server to see the modification.
+There is no need to compile the code yourself or restart the server to see the modification.
 It is automatically reloaded when a change is detected.
 But what happen when you make a mistake in your code?

 Let's try: